4 Ways to Support Women Going Through The Menopause in the Workplace

 Many of these symptoms can often go unnoticed, but this can lead to greater issues – such as feeling the need to leave the workforce, burnout, stress or exhaustion.

-Why it’s Important to Support Women Through The Menopause in the Workplace
+Why it’s Important to Support Women Through Menopause in the Workplace

-Although menopause can impact women in various different ways, giving the right support and having those open conversations with those going through it can prevent them from:
+Although menopause can impact women in various ways, giving the right support and having open conversations with those going through it can prevent them from:

 - Leaving their job